 If counselling may be suitable for you, your details will be added to the waiting list and our Administrator will contact you once a counselling slot becomes available.

-We offer current students short-term counselling.
+We offer registered students short-term counselling.

-This can depend on a number of factors including the presenting issue, Counsellor availability and demands on the service.
+This can depend on a number of factors including the presenting issue, counsellor availability and demands on the service.

-Demand for counselling means you may need to wait until there is an available Counsellor.
+Demand for counselling means you may need to wait until there is an available counsellor.

 We prioritise our waiting list in terms of urgency which means that some people who feel their situation is important but manageable may have to wait longer for counselling sessions.